Keto vs Low Carb – Know the Difference

 In contrast, low-carb diets have always been in demand, but in different forms.

-It first came to the surface with The Atkins Diet in 1972 when doctor Robert Atkin published a book “Dr. Atkins’ Diet Revolution”, which advised the low-carb diet he had successfully used in treating over-weight people in the 1960s, then it was the Mediterranean, Paleo Diet and so on.
+It first came to the surface with The Atkins Diet in 1972 when doctor Robert Atkin published a book, “Dr. Atkins’ Diet Revolution”, which advised the low-carb diet he had successfully used in treating overweight people in the 1960s.
+It was the Mediterranean, Paleo Diet and so on.

 What’s the difference between the ketogenic diet and the low-carb diet?